Hi I am Lucy.I am here to help you with your depression and anxiety or low self confidence.

 Counselling students,key workers are fully welcome at a discounted rate.

-I am currently back working face to face but I also offer telephone counselling or Zoom sessions.
+I am currently working face to face but I also offer telephone counselling, or Zoom.

 I am trained in integrative counselling, which means, that I draw from a range of approaches to provide the right support for each individual.
 I am friendly and warm and I offer affordable counselling, in a confidential setting, where we can explore your personal thoughts and feelings in a safe, non judgmental space.
 I offer both short and long term counselling.